-4 Home Assessments Buyers May Need Outside of the Inspection
+4 Home Assessments Outside of a Standard Inspection

 That figure is not surprising.
 Considering the significant investment you’re making when buying a home; you don’t want to incur any surprise costs because you didn’t take advantage of a home inspection before closing.
 But keep in mind, a home inspection will not necessarily cover every inch of your new home.
 How can you be sure you choose the right inspections, tests, and reviews.